 A consequential 2-times downscaling of the temporary raw-file is performed, resulting in the creation of the files (in our example) level5.raw, level4.raw, level3.raw, level2.raw, level1.raw, level0.raw in the temporary folder, with a resolution of 16384 x 16384 to 512 x 512 respectively.

 If the TileBorder is non-zero, the resolution of the new temporary files level#.raw will be increased by 2 * TileBorder * cubeFaceWidth / TileWidth, where cubeFaceWidth is the original resoluton of the level#.raw file.

 To perform this operation, the configuration file must have UpdateEdges true and TileBorder set to non-zero.

-If the adding of the additional frame pixels is enabled (TileBorder is non-zero), to obtain the correct values of pixels located at the boundary of the face, the Cubemap need to take pixels from the adjacent faces.
+If adding of the additional frame pixels is enabled (TileBorder is non-zero), to obtain the correct values of pixels located at the boundary of the face, the Cubemap need to take pixels from the adjacent faces.
 To do this, all the faces must be computed, operations ComputeFaces and DownsizeFaces must be done for all faces.
 Otherwise the program will crash.

 5) Splitting the temporary raw-files into tiles